spapapan/GetEmail/README.md

 # GetEmail
-Get email given a String
+Get email address given a String in Java